getty-zig/getty.so/docs/user-guide/tutorial/serializers.md

 # Serializers

+Now that we're all set up, let's write a JSON serializer that serializes values by printing their JSON equivalent to `STDERR`.

 !!! warning "Prerequisites"

-    This page assumes you understand how Getty interfaces work.
-If not, take a few minutes to learn about them [here](/user-guide/design/interfaces/).
+    This page assumes you understand what __Getty Interfaces__ are and how they work.
+If not, see [here](/user-guide/design/interfaces/) before continuing.

-Let's write a JSON serializer that serializes values by printing their JSON equivalent to `STDERR`.

 ## Scalar Serialization